fastvideo/gpu-camera-sample/README.md

 * By default the application will be built with no camera support.
 The only option is camera simulator which is working with PGM files.
 * Open <Project root>/src/GPUCameraSample.pro in Qt Creator.
 * Open common_defs.pri
-* To enable XIMEA camera support, uncomment DEFINES += SUPPORT_XIMEA.
+* To enable GenICam support, uncomment DEFINES += SUPPORT_GENICAM
-* To enable GenICam support, uncomment DEFINES += SUPPORT_GENICAM.
+* To enable XIMEA camera support, uncomment DEFINES += SUPPORT_XIMEA
 * FLIR and Imperx support is experimental at the moment.
 Use it on your own risk.
 * Build the project.
 * Binaries will be placed into <Project root>/GPUCameraSample_Arm64 or GPUCameraSample_Linux64 folder.
 To run application from terminal run GPUCameraSample.sh.
 Necessary symbolyc links will be made during compile time.